GroTechMinds

 Conclusion

 SQL operators ease the process of data manipulation.
 SQL operators, we can perform arithmetic, comparison, and logical operations to fetch and retrieve data from the database.
+Remember to practice, stay updated with the latest trends in SQL COURSE, and maintain a positive attitude throughout your interview process.
 We can use operators and run queries to get the desired result.

 Upskill Yourself